Competition Winners…Where are they now?

 2014 Bass-baritone Nicholas Brownlee is a 2015 winner of the Metropolitan Opera National Council Auditions.
 He is completing his second year as a Domingo-Colburn-Stein Young Artist at LA Opera, where he made role debuts as the Speaker in The Magic Flute, the Bonze in Madama Butterfly and Captain Gardiner in Moby-Dick, all conducted by James Conlon, as well as Colline in La Boheme conducted by Gustavo Dudamel.
 He made his Atlanta Opera debut as Colline in La Boheme, and also appeared with the Los Angeles Philharmonic as the Physician in Pelléas et Mélisande, conducted by Esa-Pekka Salonen.
 Mr. Brownlee returns to LA Opera for the 2017 season to perform in Salome and The Tales of Hoffmann.
 He made his Metropolitan Opera debut this winter in Salome.
 Mr. Brownlee appeared in last year’s Opera in the Park and has since won First Place in the Hans Gabor Belvedere Singing Competition in Cape Town and the coveted Zarzuela Award in Placido Domingo’s Operalia.
-This spring he sings in the LA Opera production of Tosca and is scheduled to perform next fall in The Pearl Fishers, again with LA Opera.
+This spring he appeared in the LA Opera production of Tosca and is scheduled to perform next fall in The Pearl Fishers, again with LA Opera.

 2011 Soprano Anush Avetisyan is currently a resident artist at the Academy of Vocal Arts in Philadelphia.
 She created the role of Alice B. Toklas in the world premiere of a new chamber version of Jonathan Sheffer’s Blood on the Dining Room Floor with text by Gertrude Stein in 2011.
 In 2012 she was a prize winner in the Loren L. Zachary Competition and also won First Place in the Mondavi Center Young Artists Competition.
 She was a Wolf Trap Studio Artist and has performed for many Guild events including the 2014 Opera in the Park.
 Last year Ms. Avetisyan won First Prize in the Deborah Voigt International Vocal Competition at Vero Beach.